salvadornm/cerisse/docs/README.md

 ### Download and Install

-The code source code is [GitHub](https://github.com/salvadornm/cerisse) Check the [QuickStart](quickstart.md)on how to download, installing it and run a simple example case.
+The code source code is [GitHub](https://github.com/salvadornm/cerisse) Check the [QuickStart](quickstart.md) on how to download, installing the and run a simple example case.

 ### Citation